benmarwick/ctv-archaeology/Archaeology.md

 - `r pkg("archdata")` contains eleven archaeological datasets from around the world reported in published studies.
 These represent typical forms of archaeological data (and so are useful for teaching).
 - `r pkg("binford")` contains more than 200 variables coding aspects of hunter-gatherer subsistence, mobility, and social organization for 339 ethnographically documented groups of hunter-gatherers, as used in Binford (2001) _Constructing Frames of Reference: An Analytical Method for Archaeological Theory Building Using Ethnographic and Environmental Data Sets_.
-- `r pkg("BSDA")` contains a dataset of 60 radiocarbon ages of observations taken from an archaeological site with four phases of occupation.
 - `r pkg("folio")` provides several types of data related to broad topics (cultural evolution, radiocarbon dating, paleoenvironments, etc.), which can be used to illustrate statistical methods in the classroom (multivariate data analysis, compositional data analysis, diversity measurement, etc.).
+- `r pkg("gsloid")` Contains published data sets for global benthic d18O data for 0-5.3 Myr and global sea levels based on marine sediment core data for 0-800 ka.
 - `r pkg("chemometrics")` contains a dataset of elemental concentrations for 180 archaeological glass vessels excavated from 15th - 17th century contexts in Antwerp.
-- `r pkg("gsloid")` Contains published data sets for global benthic d18O data for 0-5.3 Myr and global sea levels based on marine sediment core data for 0-800 ka
-- `r github("sfsheath/cawd")` contains 15 datasets of ancient Greek, Roman and Persian maps and digital atlas data

 - `r github("geanes/bioanth")` contains three osteometric datasets useful for biological and forensic anthropology.
+- `r github("sfsheath/cawd")` contains 15 datasets of ancient Greek, Roman and Persian maps and digital atlas data.
-- `r github("benmarwick/evoarchdata")` contains four published datasets widely used in archaeological studies of cultural evolution
+- `r github("benmarwick/evoarchdata")` contains four published datasets widely used in archaeological studies of cultural evolution.
-- `r github("tesselle/fasti")` contains two datasets for chronological modelling with `r pkg("ArchaeoPhases")`.
-- `r github("ropensci/c14bazAAR")` contains over 20 datasets of radiocarbon ages from around the world.
-- `r github("people3k/p3k14c")` contains a global dataset of radiocarbon dates
-- `r github("xronos/xronos.R")` accesses [XRONOS](https://xronos.ch), a global dataset of radiocarbon and other chronometric dates
-- `r github("joeroe/rintchron")` accesses [IntChron](https://www.intchron.org/), an indexing service for chronological information
 - `r github("joeroe/islay")` includes various datasets relating to the prehistoric archaeology of the Scottish island of Islay and recorded by the ‘Southern Hebrides Mesolithic Project’ (Mithen et al. 2000).
-- `r github("DCPollard94/knossoscemeteries")` includes artefacts data from two Early Iron Age Cemeteries at Knossos, Crete
+- `r github("DCPollard94/knossoscemeteries")` includes artefacts data from two Early Iron Age Cemeteries at Knossos, Crete.
-- `r github("joeroe/swapdata")` a collection of archaeological datasets and tools related to the prehistory of Southwest Asia
+- `r github("joeroe/swapdata")` a collection of archaeological datasets and tools related to the prehistory of Southwest Asia.
 - `r github("benmarwick/mjbnaturepaper")` contains stone artefact and total station data for excavations at Madjedbebe, a rock shelter in northern Australia
+- `r github("lsteinmann/clayringsmiletus")` data on clay rings from the Sanctuary of Dionysos in the ancient Greek city on the western coast of Anatolia.

+#### Radiocarbon datasets and APIs

+- `r pkg("BSDA")` contains a dataset of 60 radiocarbon ages of observations taken from an archaeological site with four phases of occupation.
+- `r github("ropensci/c14bazAAR")` contains over 20 datasets of radiocarbon ages from around the world.
+- `r github("people3k/p3k14c")` contains a global dataset of radiocarbon dates.
+- `r github("xronos-ch/xronos.R")` accesses [XRONOS](https://xronos.ch), a global dataset of radiocarbon and other chronometric dates.
+- `r github("joeroe/rintchron")` accesses [IntChron](https://www.intchron.org/), an indexing service for chronological information.
 - `r github("ArchaeoStat/ArchaeoData")` contains two datasets for chronological modelling with `r pkg("ArchaeoPhases")`.
-- `r github("lsteinmann/clayringsmiletus")` data on clay rings from the Sanctuary of Dionysos in the ancient Greek city on the western coast of Anatolia

 ### Geoarchaeological analysis